 I know Dr. Mercola is against stainless steel because of the leaching properties, for nickel in particular.
-(He does say it’s a better choice than aluminum, if you’re keeping score.)
+(He does say (link removed) it’s a better choice than aluminum, if you’re keeping score.)

 I think I’m heading to the kitchen to test some magnets on my pots; Dr. Mercola also shares:

 There are two kinds of stainless steel — one kind is attracted to magnets, the other kind is not.
 You want to buy only the magnetically-attractive type of stainless steel, which apparently has a very low nickel content and does not leach nickel into food.

 I’ve been wanting to get stainless steel baking sheets to replace my nasty ones, but now I don’t know.
 I may just continue using my old ones and cover them with parchment paper (which is coated with silicon, le sigh).

 As long as there’s no lead in the glaze, stoneware is an awesome, traditional option.
 Pampered Chef sells high-quality stones and even casserole dishes, although I have more trouble with them because you’re not supposed to use soap on stoneware.

 However, I cannot live without my TWO stoneware sheet pans.
 I make the best rolls, biscuits, cookies, pizza, and soaked homemade granola (although I usually do it in the dehydrator now) on them.
 Huh-yum!
 With my ugly non-stick, scratched up cookie sheets, I burned the biscuit bottoms every time.
 No more!

 If you’ve never tried stoneware, I highly recommend it.